pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/HASH/HASH_HMAC_SHA1MD5/readme.txt

 @par Example Description

-This example provides a short description of how to use the HASH peripheral to hash data using HMAC SHA-1 and HMAC MD5 Algorithms.
+How to use the HASH peripheral to hash data with HMAC SHA-1 and HMAC MD5 algorithms.

-For this example, DMA is not used for data transfer.
-In fact, the CPU is used in polling mode.
+For this example, DMA is not used for data transfer, the CPU is using HASH peripheral in polling mode.

 The key used is long type (2088 bit = 261 bytes).